 (Standards for operation—Providing services to nonmembers.

-(1) Nonmembers may purchase services through an interlocal agreement as authorized by chapter 39.34 RCW.
+(1) Nonmembers may purchase services through an agreement or contract as permitted by the laws of this state and other states.
 Nonmembers shall not participate in any coverages of the joint self-insurance program including the self-insured retention layer and the excess insurance or reinsurance layer.
-This section is not intended to preclude nonmembers purchasing services from becoming members of the joint self-insurance program, provided the nonmember meets the requirements of this Rule, Section 2(16) and is eligible for membership as authorized by RCW Chapter 221, Session Laws of 2017.
+This section is not intended to preclude nonmembers purchasing services for a fee from becoming members of the joint self-insurance program, provided the nonmember meets the requirements of this Rule, Section 2(16) and is eligible for membership as authorized by RCW Chapter 221, Session Laws of 2017.

 (2) A program intending to provide services to nonmembers shall submit a written plan to the state risk manager for approval prior to providing services.
 The plan shall include, at a minimum, the services to be provided, the time frame for providing such services, the expected revenues and expenditures resulting from providing said services, and a written analysis of all potential federal and state tax liabilities created by providing services to nonmembers.
 The arrangement to provide such services shall be approved in writing by the state risk manager within sixty days of the joint self-insurance program's final plan submission.